 How to make a footpath accident claim

-The first stage is to get in contact with us to discuss your accident and injuries.
-We provide a free consultation to assess whether or not you have a valid claim, which is a service we provide without any obligation or pressure.
+The first stage is to get in contact with an injury solicitor to discuss your accident and injuries.
+During a free consultation, they will assess whether or not you have a valid claim, which is a service provided without any obligation or pressure.

-If you do have a valid claim and would like to proceed, our experienced injury lawyers will begin the process of gathering the evidence required to support your claim.
+If you do have a valid claim and would like to proceed, your experienced injury lawyer will begin the process of gathering the evidence required to support your claim.

 The details of your accident claim will be set out in a letter of claim, which will be sent to the council or landowner of the footpath where you suffered your injury.

-If liability for the accident is accepted, we will then begin negotiating the amount of compensation you should receive.
-We always aim to secure you the maximum amount of compensation possible that takes into account all of your pain and losses.
+If liability for the accident is accepted, your solicitor will then begin negotiating the amount of compensation you should receive.
+The aim is always to secure for you the maximum amount of compensation possible that takes into account all of your pain and losses.

 The vast majority of cases are settled outside of court.
 But if liability is denied or a suitable settlement cannot be reached, court proceedings will be issued.

-If you would like to find out more about making a claim for an accident on a footpath, contact us today for a friendly chat with an experienced solicitor.
+If you would like to find out more about making a claim for an accident on a footpath, call free on 0800 678 1410 or request a call back for a friendly chat with an experienced solicitor.